Barred Owl sighted along Duffin’s Creek near Markham, Ontario

 To the west, the sun was setting quickly.

-This sighting was the first time we had ever seen a Barred Owl in the wilds, and only the second time that I had observed any wild owl.
+This sighting was the first time we had ever seen a Barred Owl in its natural habitat, and only the second time that I had observed any wild owl.
+It was the perfect ending to our otherwise uneventful hike.